leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 ```lean
 {{#example_decl Examples/MonadTransformers/Do.lean countToThree}}
 ```
-Testing it reveals it works just like the prior version:
+Testing it reveals that it works just like the prior version:
 ```lean
 {{#example_in Examples/MonadTransformers/Do.lean countSevenFor}}
 ```